Zerifa Wahid

 Zerifa Wahid is an Indian actress known for her works in Assamese films.
-Her prominent features include Baandhon, which won the 60th National Film Awards for Best Feature Film in Assamese directed by Jahnu Baruah. and the best film in the Indian Films Competition held at the Bengaluru International Film Festival for the year 2012.
+Her prominent features include Baandhon, which won the 60th National Film Awards for Best Feature Film in Assamese directed by Jahnu Baruah, and the best film in the Indian Films Competition held at the Bengaluru International Film Festival for the year 2012.

 Career

-Zerifa Wahid started her career in acting as a child actor by making her debut in the Assamese Feature film Abhimaan in 1990.
-Alongside her brilliant academic career, she managed to continue with her passion for acting and worked as a leading Heroine in numerous Assamese Feature Films, Television Serials, Video Films, Music albums and TV commercials.
-A very young, school going Zerifa played leading heroine in films like Agnigarh, Atikram, Dhua etc. She played the lead heroine in Zubeen Garg's Tumi Mor Mathu Mor. and became known for playing characters which were modern and progressive in outlook.
-Some of her successful films are Seuji Dharani Dhuniya, Anya Ek Jatra, Gun Gun Gane Gane, Agnisakhi (for which she was awarded Best Actress by the Govt. of Assam), Nayak, Kadambari, Prem Geet, Deuta Diya Bidai and Ahir Bhairav etc. In Antaheen Jatra, Zerifa showed the beauty of a rural girl in bare minimum make-up.
-Ahir Bhairav, where Zerifa played a schizophrenic, is the first Assamese feature film to be shot entirely in London.

-Zerifa Wahid has branched out in many sectors of social works, film and theatre productions.
-Zerifa is the Ambassador for Assam Autism Foundation and Special Olympics Bharat (Assam Chapter).
+Zerifa Wahid started her acting career as a child actor by making her debut in the Assamese feature film Abhimaan in 1990.
+Alongside her brilliant academic career, she managed to continue with her passion for acting and worked as a leading heroine in numerous Assamese feature films, television serials, video films, music albums and TV commercials.
+Wahid has branched out in many sectors of social works, film and theatre productions.
+She is the Ambassador for Assam Autism Foundation and Special Olympics Bharat (Assam Chapter).
 She also endorses the IT brand Datamation.